Asplund-Samuelsson/dubdub/README.md

 ### Expected output

-The pipeline will store five files in the specified output directory:
+The pipeline will store seven files in the specified output directory:

 ```
 ls -1 example/results